wuzhihao7788/yolodet-pytorch/docs/GETTING_STARTED.md

 - `--validate` (**strongly recommended**): every time k during the training epoch (the default value is 1, you can modify [this](../cfg/yolov4_coco_gpu.py#L138)) to execute Evaluation.

 - `--work_dir ${WORK_DIR}`: Overwrite the working directory specified in the configuration file.
+- `--device ${device}`: assign cuda device , 0 or 0,1,2,3 or cpu，use all by default。
 - `--resume_from ${CHECKPOINT_FILE}`: Resume training from the checkpoints file of previous training.
 - `--multi-scale`: Multi-scale scaling, the size range is +/- 50% of the training image size